karuna24s/mattgregator/README.md

-# Mattgregator - A Media Aggregator tool built based upon Spanbergregator
+# Mattgregator - A Social Media Aggregator tool built based upon Spanbergregator

 * [About](#about)
 * [Techstack](#techstack)